Xenocide29/Hello/README.md

 Every time a program takes too long to open, I remind myself that at least it still opens.

-It may be old, slow, and unreliable, but it is still the device that I have.
+And every time I manage to finish something despite all of these problems, I feel a little bit proud.

+It may be an old laptop, but it has become part of my journey as a Computer Science student.

 For now, I'm holding on to this laptop even though it troubles me.
 I know that someday I will probably have to replace it, especially as the requirements of my course become more demanding.
 But until that day comes, I will continue using it and making the most out of what I have.